kxh001/ITdiffusion/README.md

 Code for the paper [Information-Theoretic Diffusion](https://openreview.net/forum?id=UvmDCdSPDOW), published at ICLR 2023.

-For better understanding, a [simplified demonstration](https://github.com/gregversteeg/InfoDiffusionSimple) is also provided with vivid visualization and examples.

 We introduce a new mathematical foundation for diffusion models inspired by classic results in information theory, which yields a unified objective for modeling either continuous or discrete data and provides justification for ensembling of diffusion models.

 $$ \log p(x) = - \frac{1}{2} \int_{0}^{\infty} \text{mmse}(x, \gamma) d\gamma + \text{const} \qquad \text{where} \quad \text{mmse} = \min_{\hat{x}} E_{p(z_{\gamma}|x)}\big[ \| x - \hat{x}(z_{\gamma}, \gamma) \|^2 \big] $$